SQream/sqream_docs/guides/operations/information_for_support.rst

 Fix
 ---------

-Once the issue is reproduced, it can be fixed.

-A fix can be issued as a hotfix to an existing version, or as part of a bigger major release.
+Once we have a fix, this can be issued as a hotfix to an existing version, or as part of a bigger major release.

-Your SQream account manager will keep you up-to-date about the status of the problem reported.
+Your SQream account manager will keep you up-to-date about the status of the issue.

 .. _reproducible_statement: